HanBinTsao/PackerDeployer/README.md

 }
 ```

-build packer image with variable file in powershell,
+build packer image with variable file in shell,
 use `-var-file` option to hide secret file.

 ```powershell